 Oh jewelry…how I love thee!
 If you’re new to the accessory game, then you’ve come to the right spot.
 Not only will we be talking about the different types, but also how to use them most effectively, and when to say when.
-The reason I’m such a big fan is because of their ability to take a basic AF outfit and turn it into something unique and interesting.
+The reason I’m such a big fan is because just by buying the best celebrity inspired jewelry wholesale one had the ability to take a basic AF outfit and turn it into something unique and interesting.
 It’s a way to add your own personality into a look without having to go overboard on patterns or fits.
 I teamed up with Edforce Steel, a killer brand that pumps out everything you could ever need in terms of jewelry.
 Everything, jewelry-wise, I’m wearing is from them (except the watch).

 As I said, jewelry is so great because it can take your look from basic to…well, not basic.
 Without any of my Edforce pieces I would literally just be wearing a hoodie, jeans, and boots.
 Not that there’s anything wrong with that, but if you’re interested in making a look more interesting, you should step up your accessory game.

 In terms of rings, I enforce a “one per hand” rule.
 You can go full on 80’s rocker if you have the style for it, but when starting out, keep it simple.
 A signet ring is totally classic and something every guy should consider investing in.
 That’s the one on my right ring finger.
 On my left hand, I wore a plain gold band on my pointer finger.
 It’s basic but just a bit different.
 Go to a local jewelry store, get all of your finger sizes measured, and make a note in your phone.
 That way when you’re shopping online you know what to order.